ligurio/swebok-v3/1_software_requirements.markdown

     views.
 Another advantage is that conflicting
     requirements surface early on in a way that lets the stakeholders recognize where these
     occur.
-When it works well, this technique

-Software Requirements 1-7

-may result in a richer and more consistent set of requirements than might otherwise be achievable.
+When it works well, this technique may result in a richer and more consistent set of requirements than might otherwise be achievable.
 However, meetings need to be handled carefully (hence the need for a